 Do I Really Need a Glossary and a Style Guide?

 It may seem like a lot of work to create both a glossary and a style guide, but they act as important complements to one another.
 While a glossary provides translation terms, a style guide gives valuable direction on how to use them appropriately to maintain your brand’s standards.
 Together, they provide consistency, which is a critical component to successful, high-quality translations.

 Yes, a glossary is a lot of upfront work, but it will make your translation effort run much more smoothly in the long run.
 Remember, you need a glossary for the following reasons:

 - As a guide for the translation team

 - To receive buy-in from in-country reviewers

 - As a knowledge asset (use it again and again!)

-The end result will be more than likely be a quicker launch, less errors (meaning less last-minute changes and less unexpected costs), happy in-country teams and excellent translation quality.
+In the end, you’ll set yourself up for a quicker launch, fewer errors (reducing last-minute changes and unexpected costs), happy in-country teams and excellent translation quality.